justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 Of course, the process could be much more complex or far simpler than this one.
 This also demonstrates that a Process is not of necessity an Event-Driven concept, but one that can work with other concurrent, distributed processing approaches.
 For a full discussion of Fabric-based distributed and parallel processing, see [GemFire Functions].

 ![](./figures/ch4/own_it.jpg)

+## 4.9 WRAP-UP 本章小结

+We’ve reviewed several architectural styles and architecture patterns that can be used with DDD.
+This is not an exhaustive list because there are just too many possibilities, which emphasizes the versatility of DDD.
+For example, we haven’t considered how to apply DDD when Map-Reduce is at play.
+That’s a topic for a future discussion.

+- We’ve discussed the traditional Layers Architecture and how it can be improved on by using the Dependency Inversion Principle.
+- You’ve learned about the strengths of the possibly timeless Hexagonal Architecture, which provides an overarching style for application architectures.
+- We’ve emphasized how DDD should be used in an SOA environment, with REST, and using a Data Fabric or a Grid-Based Distributed Cache.
+- You got an overview of CQRS and how it can simplify some aspects of the application.
+- We’ve taken a look at the various aspects of how Event-Driven works, including Pipes and Filters, Long-Running Processes, and even a glimpse at Event Sourcing.

+We next move on to a series of chapters on DDD tactical modeling.
+Those chapters will help you see the finer-grained modeling options at your disposal, and how to best put them to work.